 Latest News

-Youth Summer Reading 2023 Print
+Youth Summer Reading 2025 Print

 Read more...

-Teen Summer Reading 2023 Print
+Teen Summer Reading 2025 Print

 Active ImageTeens have several opportunities to win prizes this summer at the library just for reading — or completing a few fun activities.

-The summer reading program runs through July 31 with a Teen Review Raffle and Be Better Bingo.
-For every hour teens read, they can submit a Teen Review for their choice of two prizes.
+The summer reading program runs through July 31 with a Teen Review Raffle and Art Bingo.
+For every 5 hours teens read, they can submit their log and spin the wheel for prizes.
+They also receive an entry into the Grand Prize Drawing.
 The more you read, the better your chances of winning.
-Prize drawings will take place on June 30 and July 31.
+Teens also may complete five boxes on the Art Bingo board and submit it by July 31 to earn a prize and be entered into the Grand Prize Drawing.

 The library is participating in the Summer Food Service Program through sponsorship with the Children's Hunger Alliance, the Ohio Department of Education, and the USDA.